 In 1872, following several years during which white former Confederates in the Democratic Party worked to undermine elected Black progressive Republican officials, several Democratic candidates won an election widely recognized as fraudulent.
-In response, Black protestors refused to recognize the illegitimate election results and staged a peaceful occupation of the proximately 140 whites surrounded the court- Massacre, memorializing them as "heroes house and, in the first week of April 1873, engaged in skirmishes with the Black militias In 1950, at the site of the old courthouse, the that resulted in several deaths.
+In response, Black protestors refused to recognize the illegitimate election results and staged a peaceful occupation of the town courthouse.42 Several weeks later, ap- the three whites who died during the Colfax proximately 140 whites surrounded the court- Massacre, memorializing them as "heroes house and, in the first week of April 1873, engaged in skirmishes with the Black militias In 1950, at the site of the old courthouse, the that resulted in several deaths.